ATHLETIC OFFICIALS SERVICE

-Initiation Fees and Annual Membership Dues shall be specified and approved by the Board of Directors annually at the Annual Meeting.
+Annual Membership Dues and their due date shall be specified and approved by the Board of Directors annually at the Annual Meeting.

 The right to vote on any AOS matter, appear on the Election Ballot, and/or hold any Elected Officer position in the AOS shall be predicated on the individual being current with respect to all criteria identified in Section 1.A. of this Article.

 Should a member wish or need to withdraw his or her membership, formal written resignation of membership is encouraged but not required and shall be made in writing to the Secretary.

 Voting and Non-Voting Members may be placed on Suspension by vote of the Board of Directors for violation of any the requirements specified in Section 1 of this Article.

 Suspension shall be defined as deprivation of all active membership privileges.
 In the event of a violation of membership requirements that member shall not be allowed to attend the Annual Meeting until the violation is removed.

 Suspension may also result from any conduct deemed, by majority vote of the Board of Directors, to be unbecoming an Association member or detrimental to the AOS.
 A Special Meeting of the Board of Directors is required to suspend a member.

 A member on Suspension may file a written appeal with the Board of Directors citing extenuating circumstances.
 Filing an appeal of suspension shall entitle the member to retain all rights belonging to their current status.
 The member shall retain these rights until the next Board of Directors Meeting at which time the member’s appeal will be considered by the Board of Directors who shall then vote to accept or reject the appeal.
 A majority vote of those present is required to accept or reject the appeal.
 If the appeal is rejected the member shall be provided written termination signed by the President.

 Termination is defined as involuntary separation from AOS.